Masses of the conjectured H-dibaryon at different temperatures: INTRODUCTION

 Apart from the search for H-dibaryon, there are lattice QCD calculations for three-flavored heavy dibaryons~\cite{Junnarkar:2022yak,Mathur:2022ovu}.
 Three-flavored heavy dibaryons are states with possible quark flavour combinations with at least one of them as charm ($c$) or bottom ($b$) quark.

 Besides at zero temperature, the properties of hadrons at finite temperature are also one of the central goals of lattice QCD simulation (see, for example,~\cite{Aarts:2010ek,Aarts:2011sm,Aarts:2013kaa,Aarts:2014cda,Kelly:2018hsi,Aarts:2020vyb}).
-With the increase of temperature, symmetries of the system may change, and the properties of hadron's may change as well.
+In the past decades, mesons at finite temperature have been studied extensively.
+This is not the case for baryons.
+Baryons at finite temperature are hardly investigated on the lattice.
+In fact, there are a few lattice studies of baryonic screening and temporal masses \cite{DeTar:1987ar,Pushkina:2004wa,Aarts:2018glk,Datta:2012fz,Aarts:2015mma}.
+Nevertheless, the behaviour of baryons in a hadronic medium is relevant to heavy-ion collisions.
+Therefore, there is a need to unambiguously understand the property of baryons at finite temperature.

-In this paper, we make lattice QCD simulations to investigate the masses of the conjectured H-dibaryon and $\Lambda$ baryon at different temperatures with the goal to provide some information about the properties of H-dibaryon such as mass variation with temperature, and its existence.
+Current research work on H-dibaryon focuses on the problem of its existence at zero temperature from different aspects.
+In this paper, we make lattice QCD simulations to investigate the masses of the conjectured H-dibaryon and octet baryons at different temperatures.
+The change of mass of H-dibaryon with temperature is worth studying in its own right theoretically, moreover, the comparison of its mass with $m_\Lambda$ can provide some information on its existence.

 The paper is organized as follows: In Sec.~\ref{SectionLattice}, we present the technique details of the simulation which include the definition of correlation functions and the interpolating operators.
+Sec.~\ref{SectionSpectral} introduces the method of extracting spectral density from correlation function designed in Ref.~\cite{Hansen:2019idp}.
 Our simulation results are presented in Sec.~\ref{SectionMC}, followed by discussion in Sec.~\ref{SectionDiscussion}.